 For some groups, credit toward graduation is available, but optional.
-Students are given priority for some positions and some groups are limited to students, but all members of the Georgetown community are invited to join the Orchestra, Wind Ensemble, and Concert Choir.
+Students are given priority for some positions and some groups are limited to students, but all members of the Georgetown community are invited to join the Orchestra, and Concert Choir.
 Auditions are required for all groups.
 Chapel Choir and Gospel Choir are operated by Campus Ministry and include a ministry component.

 Founded in 1980, the Georgetown University Orchestra is a large ensemble devoted to the study and performance of orchestral music, including repertoire composed for full orchestra and chamber orchestra.
 Literature is selected from the Baroque, Classical, Romantic, and Modern periods.
 Orchestra membership is open to all instrumentalists and requires an audition.